GeoMop/MLMC/docs/source/examples_quantity.rst

 :code:`length_locations` represents results for all locations of quantity named "length" at the time 2.5

-To get quantity at particular location
+To get quantity at particular location:

 .. testcode::